City to end leases with Little League, softball groups and take over youth sports scheduling

 The city will request teams have their tournament, game and practice schedules submitted by Jan.
 31 to give staff a chance to make plans and reservations.
 The city will prioritize tournaments over all activities, followed by high school girls softball (scheduled to begin in 2021), conference and non-conference games and practices.

+Gillette Little League’s lease expired Sept.
+1 while the Fast Pitch Association’s will end Nov.
+1, City Attorney Tony Reyes said.

-Leisy wants to know what the organization did wrong to prompt the city to take over fields Little League has leased and managed for decades.
+Leisey wants to know what the organization, which averages about 800 participants ages 4-12, did wrong to prompt the city to take over fields the Little League group has leased and managed for decades.

 “As far as we know we thought we were doing a great job after controlling the schedule for 50 years and never having any conflicts with any other organization,” he said.
 “It feels like a slap in the face with the partnership we have with them.